Contact InformationDr. Lynne Andreozzi Fontaine

 - Name: We need your full name, not any nicknames

 - Student Identification Number: This is your 8-digit Banner ID assigned by the college (it starts with a 9).
-If necessary,you can also use your social security number.
+You can find it on your ID, your schedule, and MyCCRI.
+DO NOT LEAVE THIS BLANK!

 - Email Address: We will email all correspondence, so use an address you check often.
 PLEASE PRINT CLEARLY!

-- Faculty Advisor's Information: The faculty advisor's 8-digit Banner ID # can be found by your faculty advisor on MyCCRI under For Faculty.
-Their email address is necessary so we can contact them with approval information.
+- Faculty Advisor's Information: Their email address is necessary so we can contact them with approval information.

 - All Honors Project are in an existing course section (a course you are currently taking), include the 4-letter subject, number, section #, course title, and course reference number (CRN).
-The course reference number can be found in MyCCRI.
+The course reference number is 5 digits long and can be found in on your schedule or MyCCRI.
 For example, Introduction to Geology is GEOL-1010-150, CRN 11260.
+DO NOT LEAVE THE CRN BLANK!

-- Title for Project: This is what ever you want to name your project (with the approval of your advisor).
+- Title for Project: This is the working title of what ever you want to name your project (with the approval of your advisor).
 The name may change as you complete the project.
-The title of the project will be posted on the Honors web page.

 - Number of Honors Projects and Graduation Information: This is our check to see who will be an Honors Program Graduate.